 The 30-scrip Sensitive Index (Sensex) on Wednesday opened on a positive note during the morning session of the trade.

-The key Indian equity indices opened in the negative territory on Monday, tracking broadly negative cues in the global markets and also due to a weakening rupee.
+The key Indian equity indices opened in the negative territory on Monday with the S&P BSE Sensex losing over 170 points.

-The key Indian equity indices opened on a negative note on Friday with the S&P BSE Sensex losing over 100 points so far.
+The key Indian equity indices opened in the negative territory on Wednesday with the S&P BSE Sensex losing over 100 points.